ericpruitt/sshfsexec/README.md

 file is being executed before or after the command arguments have been translated to remote paths.

-**command**: Basename of the command being executed / the basename of argv0 when the sshfsexec is launched.
+**command**: Base-name of the command being executed / the basename of argv0 when the sshfsexec is launched.

 **coerce_remote_execution**: Determines whether or not referencing a path